gkapfham/www.gregorykapfhammer-old.com/teaching/cs100S2020/practicals.md

 <li><a href="https://github.com/Allegheny-Computer-Science-100-S2020/cs100-S2020-sheets/releases/download/cs100S2020-sheets-9.0.1/cs100S2020_practical05.pdf">Practical Assignment Five: Performing Text Redaction with String Manipulation</a> <p><b>Objective:</b> Use a replacement method to change the contents of an input file<br><b>Reading Assignment:</b> Chapters 1 through 3, with a focus on string manipulation</p>

+<li><a href="https://github.com/Allegheny-Computer-Science-100-S2020/cs100-S2020-sheets/releases/download/cs100S2020-sheets-11.0.1/cs100S2020_practical06.pdf">Practical Assignment Six: Creating and Using Java Objects</a> <p><b>Objective:</b> Use a Java class to produce randomized textual output in Java<br><b>Reading Assignment:</b> Sections 4.1 and 4.2, with a focus on classes and objects</p>

 </ul>